 - An agile, extensible way to rapidly bring together and query all your data – from any source and in any format.
 With this approach you can:

 - Liberate your users to focus on real world problems and discoveries

 - Let the infrastructure to figure out how to query multiple data sources (within and outside your company) and bring information together into a coherent whole.

 - Be able to ask questions that you didn’t know in advance.

 - Make discoveries and gain enhanced perspectives that inform winning decisions

 Dr. Charlie Mead

-Dr. Mead is currently involved in several projects focused on using semantic technologies to build infrastructure and applications addressing data integration problems in the healthcare and life science domains.
-These include a project with the leading European provider of medication-based clinical decision support information, and another with the US Federal Drug Administration (FDA) elucidating the value proposition of defining their next-generation Therapeutic Efficacy for standardizing clinical trial data/meta-data submissions on semantic technologies.
-The FDA project is an outgrowth of the CDISC2RDF and FDA-PhUSE (Pharma Users Software Exchange) projects that initially demonstrated to FDA the potential of semantic representations of submission standards.
+He is currently involved in several projects involving the application of semantic technologies in healthcare including one with the leading European provider of medication-based clinical decision support information, and the US FDA as they explore the value proposition of developing next-generation Therapeutic Efficacy models as the basis for standardizing clinical trial data/meta-data submissions.
+The latter project is an outgrowth of the CDISC2RDF and FDA:PhUSE (Pharma Users Software Exchange) projects that demonstrated to FDA the potential of semantic representations of submission standards.

 Dr. Mead is a trained physician who spent 10 years in clinical practice, and an experienced health informatician with a Masters Degree in Computer Science who brings several decades of hands-on experience in both commercial and government-based healthcare-centric, standards-aware software development.

 Jack Spivak is a semantic solutions architect with TopQuadrant.
 As a bioengineer and project lead for the TopBraid Insight line of knowledge solutions, Jack brings years of life sciences experience to our TBI team.
 His varied background in consulting, management, engineering and academia enables him to bring fresh eyes to problems across many disciplines.